mvazquezgts/ChaLearn_2021_Looking_at_People_Large_Scale_Signer_Independent_Isolated_SLR_CVPR_Challenge/README.md

 ### Keypoints & Graph Definitions.
 As indicated above, our implementation is fed only by the keypoints extracted from the videos in the dataset.
 #### JOINTS:
-Using Openpose, we obtain 2D real-time multi-person keypoint detection:
+Using Openpose, we obtain 2D real-time keypoint detection:
  * 25-keypoint body/foot keypoint estimation
  * 2x21-keypoint hand keypoint estimation.
 These would be stored in the folder called /keypoints.

-From these keypoints we have discarded the lower keypoints and concatenate all of them as follows: kps_body + kps_hand_left + kps_hand_right, a total of 54 keypoints or joints.
+From these keypoints we have discarded the lower-body keypoints and concatenate the rest as follows: kps_body + kps_hand_left + kps_hand_right (a total of 54 keypoints or joints).

-The result and its id can be seen in the figure below.
+The result and their ids can be seen in the figure below.

 #### BONES:
 We have defined as 'bones' the difference in x,y between two adjacent points.
 Defining up to 68 'bones'.

-The result and its id can be seen in the figure below.
+The result and their ids can be seen in the figure below.

 ![alt General Structure](fact_sheets/figures/keypoints_bones.PNG?raw=true "Id joints and bones")